Disability Etiquette Tips

 - Listen attentively when you’re talking with a person who has difficulty speaking.
 Be patient and wait for the person to finish, rather than correcting or speaking for the person.

 - If necessary, ask short questions that require short answers, a nod or shake of the head.

-- Never pretend to understand if you are having difficulty doing so.
-Instead, repeat what you have understood and allow the person to respond.
+- If you have trouble understanding, never pretend to understand.
+Instead, repeat what you have heard and allow the person to respond.
 The response will clue you in and guide your understanding.

 Cognitive Impairment Etiquette Tips

 - Keep your communication simple.
 Use short sentences.

 - Allow the person time to respond.

 Visual Disability Etiquette Tips